-The fellowship is an annual prize for a writer who has a manuscript, play or suite of poems that is ready for the next stage of development.
-The writer must be a NSW Writers’ Centre member who is willing to commit to developing their work.
+The NSW Writers’ Centre Varuna Fellowship is an annual prize for a writer who has a manuscript, play or suite of poems that is ready for the next stage of development.
+In 2016 two fellowships were available, with one place reserved for a writer under the age of 30.

 Judges of the 2016 NSW Writers’ Centre Varuna Fellowship were Random House publisher Meredith Curnow, author Eleanor Limprecht and NSW Writers’ Centre Executive Director Jane McCredie.